hmail/H-Mail/readme.md

 * **Are you a server administrator?** Run an H-Mail server on your server.
 It's so lightweight, and maybe one day you can git rid of that old E-Mail server you're wasting your time on.

 ## How does it work
 H-Mail is all about simplicity, and it's designed with REST in mind.
-We use HTTP status codes intensively, and when there's need for data response we're using JSON.
+We use HTTP status codes intensively, and all repsonses are formatted in JSON.
+Every request and response includes at least one variable - the protocol version.

 ### Sending a mail